-This Regulation shall not affect the level of transmission tariffs foreseen in the contracts which are concluded before the entry into force of this Regulation where such contracts foresee no change of their level except for the indexation, if any.
+This Regulation shall not affect the price foreseen in the contracts concluded before the entry into force of this Regulation, where such a price is calculated in a way other than as set out in Article 42(1)(a).

 This Regulation shall be binding in its entirety and directly applicable in all Member States.